pydata/xarray/doc/why-xray.rst

 in the geosciences, and there are existing libraries for reading and writing netCDF in many programming languages, including Python.

-xray distinguishes itself from most other tools for working with netCDF data in-so-far as it provides data structures for in-memory analytics that both utilize and preserve labels.
+xray distinguishes itself from many tools for working with netCDF data in-so-far as it provides data structures for in-memory analytics that both utilize and preserve labels.
 You only need to do the tedious work of adding metadata once, not every time you save a file.